Tom271/InteractingParticleSystems/README.md

   For the full particle system, the following parameters are available.
   - `particles`: integer, number of particles to simulate

-  - `dt`: float, time step to be use in E-M scheme
+  - `dt`: float, time step to be use in Euler-Maruyama scheme

   - `T_end`: time at which to end simulation, float